Multirate Packet Delivery In Heterogeneous Broadcast Networks: Introduction

 \section{Introduction}

-Nowadays with the pervasive development of wireless communication networks, the real-time applications such as broadcast multimedia streaming and video conferencing with high quality are in high demand \cite{2016SVCstreamloading}.
-In wireless broadcast streaming, an identical message is intended to be delivered in the form of ordered data packets to each receiver.
-An appropriate model for such a system is a packet erasure model, where a single sender aims to deliver ordered data packets to some receivers over a wireless packet erasure channel.
-When all the links, connecting to all the receivers have identical erasure probabilities, the network is called homogeneous, otherwise it is called heterogeneous \cite{2005sundarammultirate}.
-Due to the independent channel erasures, in both homogeneous and heterogeneous cases, at any given time, receivers have received some packets and are still seeking different packets of information.
-Therefore, it is a challenge to find the best transmissions that provide the required packets to all receivers.
+Nowadays with the pervasive development of wireless communication networks, the real-time applications such as broadcast multimedia and video streaming with high quality are in high demand \cite{2016SVCstreamloading,2017multidatanetwork,2018cashvehicular,2018trafficoffload}.
+In wireless broadcast streaming, an identical message is intended to be delivered in the form of ordered data packets to each user.
+An appropriate model for such a system is a packet erasure model, where a single sender aims to deliver ordered data packets to some users over independent wireless packet erasure channels.
+When all the links, connecting to all the users have identical erasure probabilities, the network is called homogeneous, otherwise it is called heterogeneous \cite{2005sundarammultirate}.
+In both homogeneous and heterogeneous networks, packet erasure events occur independently among users.
+Therefore, at any given time, the packets already received and still wanted at each user vary.
+This makes the design of transmission schemes challenging.